Strandedx2/python-stuff/README.md

 # python-stuff
-random python things I have made but don't deserve there own repo
+Things I've build in python that I don't think need there own repo